Pinch-hitter Austin Slater hits go-ahead 2-run homer in 6th, Giants beat Athletics 8-3

 UP NEXT

-The A's had yet to announce a starter for the start of a series at Colorado on Friday night, while San Francisco hadn't announced a starter Friday for its interleague series opener against Boston.
+The A's had yet to announce a starter for the start of a series at Colorado on Friday night, while San Francisco announced late that it would start Logan Webb on Friday for its interleague series opener against Boston.

 for more features.